Weight Loss After 40.

 Cutting carbs completely can crash your hormones further, worsen sleep, and intensify cravings.

-Intermittent fasting can work for some women but often backfires in perimenopause, where blood sugar stability matters more than meal timing.
+Intermittent fasting works for some women but often backfires in perimenopause, where blood sugar stability matters more than meal timing.

 The problem is not the dieter.
-The problem is the strategy.
+The problem is the strategy, and weight loss was never a willpower problem in the first place.

-This is the core of the Eat Shed Glow® method adapted for hormonal life stages.
+Protein, blood sugar, strength, sleep, and cortisol.
+In that order, and this is the Eat Shed Glow® method adapted for hormonal life stages.

 2. Stabilize blood sugar at every meal.
 Build visually balanced plates with protein, healthy fats, complex carbs, and vegetables.
 Blood sugar chaos drives belly fat storage and cravings more than any other single factor in midlife.
-Eating in this order — vegetables first, protein and fat next, carbs last — also makes a measurable difference.
+Eating in order, vegetables first, protein and fat next, carbs last, makes a measurable difference.

 3. Strength train, do less cardio.
-This is the biggest mindset shift for most women.
-Two to three strength sessions per week protect muscle, raise metabolism, and reshape your body composition.
+The biggest mindset shift for most women.
+Working your muscles against resistance a few times a week protects muscle, supports metabolism, and reshapes body composition.
 Hours of cardio do the opposite.
-Walking is the best cardio for this phase of life.
+Walking is the best cardio for this phase of life, and here is how to start.

 4. Sleep is a weight loss tool.
 A poor night's sleep increases hunger hormones, decreases fullness hormones, and tanks insulin sensitivity the next day.
 Prioritizing sleep is not self-care.
 It is a metabolic strategy.

 5. Manage cortisol, not just calories.
-Chronic stress in midlife will block weight loss no matter how clean you eat.
-Daily walks, less alcohol, less restriction, more recovery, and saying no to the things draining you all matter as much as the food on your plate.
+Chronic stress in midlife will block weight loss no matter how well you eat.
+Daily walks, less alcohol, less restriction, more recovery.
+Here is exactly how stress keeps weight on, even when you are doing everything right.

-What weight loss after 40 actually looks like
+What does weight loss after 40 actually look like?

-Expect 0.5 to 1 pound per week of fat loss when the approach is right.
-Some weeks the scale stalls.
-That is normal.
+Expect steady, sustainable fat loss when the approach is right.
+Some weeks the scale stalls, and that is normal.
 The wrong move is to cut food more or work out harder.
 The right move is to trust the process.

 Women navigating: